 I look at my canvas, not as a window drawing one into an intended narrative, but rather a unique composition of layers, texture, color and interplay of light and shadow that allows you to determine your own window of perception and react from an immediate visual impression.

 I work exclusively with acrylic paint on canvas and paper.
 While working on a Master of Fine Arts degree at the University of Iowa, my work was purely abstract.
 Over the next 20 years I constantly refined my technique of first applying multiple layers of color and then covering the entire surface with thin, vertical, hand painted lines of varying opacity to create a multidimensional tableau of color, light, shadow and texture.

-Cultural and natural values that defined sense of place and shared heritage began to influence my work.
+Cultural and natural values that define sense of place and shared heritage began to influence my work.
 As a New York City native, living on the Lower East Side of Manhattan for over 30 years, I was absorbed by the juxtaposition of the American experience – the characters and epic stories that have shaped America’s past and present.
-A walk around the neighborhood represented a tour through Eastern Europe, Greece, Little Italy, Chinatown, Puerto Rico and the historic architectural districts of lower Manhattan.
+A walk around my neighborhood represented a tour through Eastern Europe, Greece, Little Italy, Chinatown, Puerto Rico and the historic architectural districts of lower Manhattan.